-Enfeeble: The weapon draws the life force from those it strikes.
-Any character who takes one or more points of damage it (after deductions for armour, etc) loses D10 Toughness for each point of damage taken (ie, 4D10 Toughness are lost if 4 points of damage are inflicted), as if afflicted with the Enfeeble psychic power (see page 57).
+who D10 ints of damage are inflicted), as if afflicted with the Enfeeble psychic power (see page 57).
 This penalty lasts until the end of the next turn.
 If a character inflicts a critical hit with the weapon, then half of the Toughness reduction lasts for the rest of the game.